08Robfin/Homepage/README.md

 # robfin.no

 A personal website I made (mostly out of boredom) that shows a live status of my Discord account + some info about me.
 99% of the code came from ChatGPT.
+Reminder before you read this Readme and get a stroke, i have no idea what im doing and i have never done this before!

 ## 🔥 Features